data-automation-framework/docs/DocFX/tutorials-ssis/prerequisites.md

 > [!NOTE]
 > This project is currently in an alpha state and should be considered unstable.
 Breaking changes will occur.
 This website is a work in progress, and any API or product descriptions are subject to change.
-# Prerequisites for using Daf
+# Prerequisites for using the Daf SSIS plugin

 Visual Studio Code

-Install the VSCode extension from the extension marketplace (not yet released).
+Install the VS Code extension from the extension marketplace.

-A local SQL Server installation with the following components installed (only relevant if you want to build SSIS packages):
+A local SQL Server installation with the following components installed (nothing else is required):
 * Client Tools SDK
 * Integration Services